 I got a certification in the Business Marketing course.

 Got the point!

-Evaluation of an employee’s skills and development are done on the scale of certificates while students are evaluated, in general, based on grades and marks.
-An employee’s progress and productivity are measured and automatically analysed in an LMS on a regular basis, making it easier to track and award promotions to them, or assigning the right job roles to them.
+Evaluation of an employee’s skills and development is done on the scale of certificates while students are evaluated, in general, based on grades and marks.
+An employee’s progress and productivity are measured and automatically analyzed in an LMS on a regular basis, making it easier to track and award promotions to them, or assigning the right job roles to them.

 4. Organizational Role

-Talking about the schools, they have students, teacher/professors and principals/head of institutions at their core.
+Talking about the schools, they have students, teachers/professors and principals/heads of institutions at their core.
 In an organization, different roles are assigned as per the organization’s hierarchy.
-Org chart hierarchy are updated on a regular basis as the organization grows.
+Org chart hierarchy is updated on a regular basis as the organization grows.
 As for e.g. a company with an employee size bracket of 10-30 individuals will vary more often with 1000-10000 employees organizational hierarchy.
 As the company grows, the role of employee changes with their job function.

-In academic, the org chart is simple and requires a simple effective LMS platform where students can access the course at their own time and complete it in the given time-frames, teachers can evaluate and track the student activity towards the course and design the least engaging course to more engagement.
+In academics, the org chart is simple and requires a simple effective LMS platform.
+So that, students can access the course at their own time and complete it in the given time-frames.
+Similarly, teachers can evaluate and track the student activity towards the course and design the least engaging course to more engagement.

 Academic institutions more often integrate their LMS platforms with Google Cloud like applications.